PathEngine home previous: Filtering Steep Facesnext: Automating Connections

 A mesh before external vertex optimisation.

-A mesh after external vertex optimisation.
+The same mesh after external vertex optimisation.
+(Only the external edges are simplified.)

-Documentation for PathEngine release 5.16 - Copyright © 2002-2008 PathEnginenext: Automating Connections
+Documentation for PathEngine release 6.04 - Copyright © 2002-2024 PathEnginenext: Automating Connections